-While the term “agritourism” just entered the Merriam Webster dictionary in 2006, the activity has a rich history.
-Basically, agritourism is any activity that generates supplemental income for working farms and ranches by connecting their resources and products with visitors.
+While the term “agritourism” just entered the Merriam-Webster dictionary in 2006, the activity has a rich history.
+Basically, agritourism is any activity that generates supplemental income for working farms and ranches by connecting their agricultural resources and products with visitors.
 It includes on-farm and off-farm activities.
-To borrow from California’s language*, agritourism “promotes farm products and generates additional farm income, in the process of providing visitors with entertainment, recreation, hands-on participation and education”.
+To borrow from California’s language*, agritourism “promotes farm products and generates additional farm income, in the process of providing visitors with entertainment, recreation, hands-on participation and education.”

 Here in Oregon, where culinary tourism is already a major draw, we incorporate elements of culinary tourism into agritourism.
-Here, tourists participate in agritourism when they experience a working landscape by visiting a farm or ranch, or via authentic local flavors by meeting the producer and/or tasting the product.
+Here, tourists participate in agritourism when they experience a working landscape by visiting a farm or ranch, meeting producers and tasting local products.

 Oregon statutes define agritourism more narrowly from a legal and regulatory perspective, permitting very specific activities on exclusive farm-use (EFU) land.
 For the purposes of compliance, Section III of this handbook is geared toward this narrower definition.

-This handbook focuses on gearing up for “tourists” as opposed to local residents.
+This handbook focuses on welcoming visitors, as opposed to local residents.
 Travel Oregon uses a specific definition of “tourist” to differentiate their activity from that of local customers: Tourists travel at least 50 miles from home, or they stay overnight at their destination.
 That’s not to say that local residents don’t visit local farms and ranches.
 But visitors from outside your area bring new dollars into your community.
 That’s our focus here.

 This handbook is brought to you by the Oregon Agritourism Network, established in 2015 to grow high quality Oregon agritourism, guided by these goals and vision for the future.
 Please check back in the future, as the handbook will be regularly improved and updated.
 If you’d like to see or contribute additional information, please contact Hilary Sager at Hilary@TravelOregon.com.